pedrobertao/golang-interview-prep/questions/en-us.md

 > **Answer:**
 > A pointer receiver allows methods to modify the receiver's value and avoid copying it.
 It is used when the method needs to mutate the receiver or when the receiver is a large struct to avoid performance overhead of copying.
 A value receiver is used when the method does not need to modify the receiver, and copying is cheap.

+#### 9. What is an unbuffered channel in Go?
+> **Answer:**
+> An unbuffered channel is a type of channel that does not have any capacity to hold values.
+When a value is sent to an unbuffered channel, the sending goroutine is blocked until another goroutine receives the value from the channel.
+Similarly, a receiving goroutine is blocked until a value is sent to the channel.

+> **Explanation:**
+> Unbuffered channels enforce strict synchronization between sending and receiving goroutines.
+This means that the send and receive operations happen simultaneously, ensuring that both goroutines coordinate closely.

+#### 10. What is a buffered channel in Go?
+> **Answer:**
+> A buffered channel is a type of channel that has a capacity to hold a specific number of values.
+When a value is sent to a buffered channel, the sending goroutine is only blocked if the channel is full.
+Similarly, the receiving goroutine is only blocked if the channel is empty.

+> **Explanation:**
+> Buffered channels allow for asynchronous communication between goroutines.
+This means that a sender can send values to the channel without waiting for a receiver, up to the channel's capacity.
+Likewise, a receiver can receive values from the channel without waiting for a sender, as long as there are values in the buffer.